viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 As Watson would perceive the Tensorflow node is completely different to its value.
 Like I mentioned tensorflow creates a abstract graph object.
-We can build it over python and can evaluate it in a tensorflow session.
+We can build a computation graph via python using tensorflow and can evaluate the nodes value assigned to the current computation in a tensorflow session.
-- The first printout `Tensorflow node` is a representation of the abstract node of the computation graph that was build at the initialization.
+- `Tensorflow node` is a representation of the abstract node of the computation graph that was build at the initialization step.
-- The second printout `Tensorflow node value` is the value of the node that was assigned with that computation.
+- `Tensorflow node value` is the value of the node that was assigned to this computation.
 It was evaluated in a tensorflow session.

 To make that clear please analyse the outcome of the next example.
 We will now add up 2 matrices.